wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-dispatch.md

 # Array API Standard Support

-SysIdentPy implements support for the [Python Array API standard](https://data-apis.org/array-api/latest/), enabling users to run system identification workflows with different array backends, including PyTorch (CPU and CUDA), CuPy, JAX, and any other library that conforms to the standard, without modifying model code.
+SysIdentPy provides experimental, opt-in support for the [Python Array API standard](https://data-apis.org/array-api/latest/), enabling users to run supported system identification workflows with different array backends, including PyTorch (CPU and CUDA), CuPy, JAX, and any other library that conforms to the standard, without modifying model code.

-This page explains what the Array API standard is, why SysIdentPy adopted it, how the implementation works, which modules and algorithms are supported, and how to use it in practice.
+This page explains what the Array API standard is, why SysIdentPy adopted it, how the implementation works, which modules and algorithms are currently supported, and how to use it in practice.

 ## What is the Array API Standard?